arduino279/DirectCurrent-Motor-Module/readme.md

 **Import**

-1. Look up `DirectCurrent-Motor-Module` in the Library Manager and install the latest version
+1. Look up `DirectCurrent_Motor_Module` in the Library Manager and install the latest version
 2. Insert the following snippet

 ```ino